-- 9.1 In accordance with Regulation 7.4.7(d), where corrections are required to be made to a thesis, to remove any ambiguity examiners need to be explicit in the guidance given with regard to corrections, and this should be in the form of a detailed list of the required corrections included with the examiners' report form.
-Where examiners have indicated corrections in the body of theses, reference must be made to this on the examiners' report form. - 9.2 The corrected thesis and the document detailing how the corrections have been carried out should be submitted to Research Student Administration by the required date and Research Student Administration will forward the corrected thesis to the examiners for checking. - 9.3 The PGR may raise any queries on the required corrections with the examiners through their supervisor. - 9.4 The PGR is permitted one opportunity to complete the minor or major corrections to the satisfaction of the examiners (Regulation 7.4.7(e).
+- 9.1 In accordance with Regulation 7.4.7(g), where corrections are required to be made to a thesis, to remove any ambiguity examiners need to be explicit in the guidance given with regard to corrections, and this should be in the form of a detailed list of the required corrections included with the examiners' report form.
+Where examiners have indicated corrections in the body of theses, reference must be made to this on the examiners' report form. - 9.2 The corrected thesis and the document detailing how the corrections have been carried out should be submitted directly to the examiner(s) by email, copying in Research Student Administration by the required date.. - 9.3 The PGR may raise any queries on the required corrections with the examiners through their supervisor. - 9.4 The PGR is permitted one opportunity to complete the minor or major corrections to the satisfaction of the examiners (Regulation 7.4.7(j).
 Examiners are not permitted to provide feedback to the PGR on corrections prior to the formal submission of the corrected thesis.
-The student should not contact the examiners directly. - 9.5 The award of the degree is withheld until the internal examiner for minor corrections and all examiners for major corrections have confirmed that the corrections have been completed to their satisfaction. - 9.6 With the approval of the Senate or Delegated Authority, examiners may request further minor corrections to be made following major corrections.
-Where the examiners require further minor corrections, a comprehensive list of the further corrections should be returned to Research Student Administration, together with an explanation of the reasons for the request for further corrections who will refer the request to the Senate or Delegated Authority for consideration.

-Examiners should not request PGRs to carry out any further corrections until the decision of the Senate or Delegated Authority is known.

-9.7 Further corrections following minor corrections are not permitted.
+The student should not contact the examiners directly. - 9.5 The award of the degree is withheld until the internal examiner for minor corrections and all examiners for major corrections have confirmed that the corrections have been completed to their satisfaction. - 9.6 Where a PGR is also a member of staff so two external examiners have been nominated (as per 3.2) but an internal examiner has also been nominated, the award of the degree is withheld until an external examiner for minor corrections has confirmed that the corrections have been completed to their satisfaction. - 9.7 With the approval of the Senate or Delegated Authority, examiners may request further minor corrections to be made following major corrections.
+Where the examiners require further minor corrections, a comprehensive list of the further corrections should be returned to Research Student Administration, together with an explanation of the reasons for the request for further corrections who will refer the request to the Senate or Delegated Authority for consideration. - Examiners should not request PGRs to carry out any further corrections until the decision of the Senate or Delegated Authority is known. - 9.8 Further corrections following minor corrections are not permitted.